technomancy/grenchman/README.md

 Using Grenchman avoids waiting for Leiningen's JVM to start, but project JVMs are still launched like normal by default for most task invocations if Leiningen can't find a running project JVM.
+Note that this goes through Leiningen by looking for `.nrepl-port` and doesn't check `$GRENCH_PORT`.

 Currently the Leiningen integration requires running from lein's git master (newer than 2.3.2).